penumbra-zone/penumbra/docs/protocol/src/assets.md

 ## Homomorphic Balance Commitments

-We use the value generator associated to an asset ID to construct homomorphic commitments to (typed) value.
+We use the value generator associated to an asset ID to construct additively homomorphic commitments to (typed) value.
 To do this, we first define the *blinding generator* $\widetilde{V}$ as
 ```